PennockTech/textar/README.md

 * `"directory"`: there should be no actual content for this type; there may be attributes of various kinds, including ACLs and xattrs, as well as permissions.
+* `"symlink"`: either of two formats:
-* `"symlink"`: plaintext content is the filename to link to.
+  + plaintext content is the filename to link to.
+  + if `jsonline` is set, then the object should have one key, `to`, the value of which must be a string to link to
+  + if the value of the symlink needs to contain embedded newlines, use the `jsonline` form.
 * Values containing a SOLIDUS (`/`, 0x2F) are reserved to indicate a MIME type which affects how the file should be extracted.
 * Other values should not typically be implemented, but might be of use for